Users and Groups

 • Participate in live chat

-*By default, clients see a simplified view of just the stream, channel name and notes.
-You can change this under Administration-> Customization -> Preferences -> Simplified View For Clients (For instance, to allow file uploads, chat, or use of list view for clients viewing dozens of channels)
+You can also configure Streamwell so clients see a simplified view of just the stream, channel name and notes, the same way Public Links look.
+You can change this under Administration-> Customization -> Preferences -> Simplified View For Clients.

 Creators can do the above plus: